KimtaiKogoKevin/yolo/explantion2.0.md

 # Kevin Kimutai Kogo

+At this stage I am still trying to configure the mongo db connection , the automatic launch of the client applictaion .
+For now i manually access the client application , using the steps highleted in the start a client section.
+As of now the backend has not been able to connect to mongo db , and i cannot access the backend due to port issues.
 ## Configuration management using ansible
 ### Inventory
 - I decided to place the inventory and andible.cfg files in the /etc/ansible directory.
 To access this directory open your terminal and from your root directory: